gisaia/ARLAS-Exploration-stack/README.md

 # Initialize ARLAS with data

-Once you have ARLAS running, you can use our initializer to register data onto it.
+Once you have ARLAS running, you can use our initializer to register data into it.
 The initializer comes under the form of a docker image: `gisaia/arlas-initializer`.

-It requires to be provided with a certain set of files presented in the table below.
+To be used, it requires to be provided with a certain set of files presented in the table below.

 You will have to write them & put them in a single directory, and to [bind-mount](https://docs.docker.com/storage/bind-mounts/) that directory onto the initializer container.